dynaconf/dynaconf/docs/cli.md

   Inspect the loading history of the given settings instance.

-  Filters by key and environement, otherwise shows all.
+  Filters by key and environment, otherwise shows all.

 Options:
   -k, --key TEXT                  Filters result by key.